Intro

 The World List is a searchable catalogue of species and higher taxa names.

-For each sponge species or infraspecific taxon, accepted or not, there are (going to be) the following entries:
+For each sponge species or infraspecific taxon, accepted or not, there may be the following entries:

 1. genus name